Learning Outcomes

 Signature Requirement

-Under the Statute of Frauds, the contract must be signed by the party to be charged (the party against whom enforcement is sought).
+Under the Statute of Frauds, the contract (or a memorandum of it) must be signed by the party to be charged—the party against whom enforcement is sought.
+The signature:

 Effect of Missing or Vague Terms

 If an essential term is missing or too vague, the contract is generally unenforceable.
-Courts may sometimes supply missing terms if there is clear evidence of intent to contract, but this is not automatic.
+But you must carefully distinguish:

 Statute of Frauds and Enforceability